Bigby-wolf2333/Portfolio-Guide/README.md

 # 🗺 Junwei's Portfolio

 Welcome to my data portfolio!
-Here, I document a summary of my path how I learn data engineering.
+Here, I document a summary of my journey in learning data engineering.

 ## 📚 Table of Contents
 - [Projects](#Projects)